gvwilson/thirdbit/src/fiction/in-heck/index.md

 "It is unusual.
 This one has lost limbs in the past, but never sensory attachments.
-Not being able to see this one's surroundings feels…unsafe."
+Not being able to see this one's surroundings feels…fragile."

 "I bet."
 Gumption closed one eye,